aravindhk/QESummerSchool/Day-2/example2.vc-relax/README.md

        rsync_from_nsc *.out

-(but wait some time before doing that; give the remote computer some time to make the calculation)
+But wait some time before doing that; give the remote computer some time to make the calculation.